alankashiwa/azure-sdk-for-js/sdk/maps/maps-timezone/README.md

 The Azure Maps Timezone Service is a set of RESTful APIs designed to make it easy for users to see what time it is anywhere in the world.
 Users can select a location to find the time zone, its offset to Coordinated Universal Time (UTC), and daylight saving time updates.

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Timezone client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Maps Timezone client.

 [Source code](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/maps/maps-timezone) |